 Some plural forms are not translated.
 Check plural form definition to see for which counts each plural form is being used.

-Not filling in some plural forms will lead to showing no text in the application in the event the plural would be displayed.
+Not filling in some plural forms will lead to showing no text in the application in case this plural would be displayed.

 Same plurals